danger/peril/README.md

 - [source/githubevents/github_runner.ts](source/github/events/github_runner.ts) - Figuring out what Dangerfiles to run
 - [source/routing/router.ts](source/routing/router.ts) - Any unique work on GitHub events

-This is an _alrightish tested_ project, there's a lot in places where the code isn't going to change much now so they're slowly getting covered.
+This is an _reasonably tested_ project, there's a lot in places where the code isn't going to change much now so they're slowly getting covered.

 ### Exposing Peril to the public